restic/restic/doc/030_preparing_a_new_repo.rst

     $ restic -r rest:http://host:8000/

-Depending on your REST server setup, you can use HTTPS protocol, password protection, or multiple repositories.
-Or any combination of those features, as you see fit.
-TCP/IP port is also configurable.
+Depending on your REST server setup, you can use HTTPS protocol, password protection, multiple repositories or any combination of those features.
+The TCP/IP port is also configurable.
 Here are some more examples:

 .. code-block:: console